Gravitational wave memory of compact binary coalescence in the presence of matter effects: Impact of nonlinear memory on the distinguishability of matter effects

-For completeness, we also explore the possibility that non-linear memory from the post-merger NS signal by itself can distinguish between various EoS.
-We conducted a mismatch study between only the non-linear memory waveform from different EoS for post-merger BNS systems with equal mass binaries and total mass 2.7 $M_{\odot}$.
+For completeness, we also explore the possibility that nonlinear memory from the postmerger NS signal by itself can distinguish between various EOSs.
+We conducted a mismatch study between only the nonlinear memory waveform from different EOSs for postmerger BNS systems with equal mass binaries and total mass 2.7 $M_{\odot}$.
 The results are reported in terms of mismatches (1-match) in Table~\ref{tab:Mismatch_nr} in percentages.
 The memory waveform from the BNS system with prompt collapse to a BH almost behaves similarly to the waveform from the BBH merger of the same masses.
-The rest of the waveforms show a mismatch from BBH in the range of 2.5 - 5 \%.
-This can be indeed interesting but as already discussed previously, for these events the post-merger oscillatory signal will be much stronger than the non-linear memory signal.
+The rest of the waveforms show a mismatch from BBH in the range of 2.5 \% -- 5 \%.
+This can be indeed interesting but as already discussed previously, for these events the postmerger oscillatory signal will be much stronger than the nonlinear memory signal.